gochanadev/floasis-items-react/README.md

 Let's get started on your deployment.

+### Demo Floasis NFT resoruce storage path
+- should be unique for each deployer, even tho the FLOASISNFT contract here is only being used as a demo contract for creating NFTs on emulator and testnet
+- your setup step will be to change the path in that contract

 ### Create FLOW Accounts
 I highly recommend you have both testnet and mainnet Flow accounts.